Qualys/Custom-Assessment-and-Remediation-Script-Library/Windows/PowerShell/PST file finder/readme.md

-The script will scan the system to find the files with PST extension.
+Use this script to scan the system to find files with PST extension.